sahilkhursheed/Sociology_Topper_Copies/README.md

 A zero-dependency Node.js utility and interactive browser-based viewer for UPSC Sociology Optional topper answer copies.
 The script fetches curated question datasets from Google Sheets, parses and normalizes topper metadata, links each question to its original Google Drive PDF page, and compiles everything into a standalone HTML viewer.

-## Disclaimer

-All content linked here has been originally created and published by their respective institutions and is publicly available on their official websites.
-No ownership is claimed over any of the materials.
-The files have only been compiled and organized to assist students in easy access and navigation.
-If any content owner has concerns or wishes their material to be removed, please contact me, and I will take prompt action.

 ## Features

 * **Zero Dependencies:** Built entirely with Node.js built-in modules (`http`, `https`, `fs`, `path`).
 No `npm install` or third-party packages required.